heygrady/react-redux-notes/react-redux-starter-kit-todos.md

     // @see https://github.com/reactjs/react-router/blob/master/docs/API.md#getcomponentnextstate-callback
     getComponent (nextState, cb) {

       // ...
+TodosView

-      // be sure to pass your component to the callback
+      // be sure to pass your view component to the callback
       // null means there weren't any errors cb(null, TodosView)